Analysis | Pat Toomey wants free trade and less spending. That’s made him a outlier in his own party.

 Reed, 49, thinks that is the formula for the Republican future: “The Ronald Reagan Democrats, the fair-trade type of philosophy, the folks that want to stand for U.S. manufacturing and stand up for America first.”

-This is not how Toomey, now 59, envisioned the GOP future when he entered Congress in 1999 and befriended a young Paul Ryan, who was also in his first House term.
+This is not how Toomey, now 59, envisioned the GOP future when he entered Congress in 1999 and befriended a young Paul D. Ryan, who was also in his first House term.

 The pair shared a Capitol Hill townhouse for a few years, honing their views that lower taxes and dramatic overhauls to the expensive — but politically popular — entitlement programs would unlock economic potential.